rspamd/rspamd/doc/rspamc.1.md

 -n *parallel_count*, \--max-requests=*parallel_count*
 :	Maximum number of requests to rspamd executed in parallel (8 by default)

+-e *command*, \--execute=*command*
+:	Execute the specified command with either mime output (if `mime` option is also specified) or formatted rspamd output

+\--mime
+:	Output the full mime message instead of scanning results only

 \--commands
 :	List available commands